elmoren/elmoren.github.io/commuter-challenge/index.md

 ## How It Started

 The [The Billings Commuter Challenge](https://www.billingscommuterchallenge.com) is an volunteer project I built for the city of Billings.
-Every year, the city runs a commuter challenge to get people out and actively commuting.
-Users log their trips and mileage and receive discounts, rewards, and there's a fun kickoff event with food trucks, games and a commuting tour that shows off the city's [neighborhood bikeway](https://www.billingsmt.gov/3057/Neighborhood-Bikeways), trails, the [LightBike Trail](https://downtownbillings.com/explore/lightbike-trail/), and more.
+Every year, the city runs a friendly competition to show off the cities biking, walking, and bus infrastructure.
+It's a family friendly and fun way to get people out and actively commuting.
+Users log their trips and mileage and receive incentives (such as discounts at local businesses, free ice cream), rewards, and there's a fun kickoff event with food trucks, games and a commuting tour that shows off the city's trails.
+Such as the awesome [neighborhood bikeway](https://www.billingsmt.gov/3057/Neighborhood-Bikeways), or the [LightBike Trail](https://downtownbillings.com/explore/lightbike-trail/).

 This app started during Covid with my girlfriend (now wife) who organizes the Billings Commuter Challenge.
 The previous website was showing its age and hadn't been maintained in a number of years.
 Because of this they were constantly fighting some of it's quirks and she asked if I would build them a new one.
 I had been wanting to wade into web development more so I said yes.